absinthe-graphql/absinthe/guides/subscriptions.md

 ### Schema

-Example schema that lets you use subscriptions to get notified when a comment is submitted to a github repo.
+Here's an example schema that lets you use subscriptions to get notified when a comment is submitted to a GitHub repository:

 ```elixir
 mutation do